Jade Wu

 Jade Wu (born January 5, 1953) is a Chinese-American actress, playwright, producer, director, and editor.
 She is the granddaughter of actor and director Yuanlong Wang, who worked in Hong Kong, China, and Taiwan.

 Wu has appeared in multiple daytime drama series on ABC, including General Hospital and One Life to Live, and has worked as a writer for Disney.
 She has directed and scripted documentaries presented at events such as the IFP Market, the Asian American International Film Festival, the Sundance Producers Conference, and the Anthology Film Archives in New York City.
 Her plays have been presented at the Santa Clara Experimental Theatre Festival and the La Jolla Studio Stage.
 Wu has participated on review panels for organizations including the National Endowment for the Arts, the New York State Council on the Arts, and the Individual Artist Grant Program, and has acted as a juror for the International Emmy Awards.

-Early life

-Jade Wu was born on January 5, 1953, in Tokyo, Japan, to a family of Chinese heritage.
-The daughter of a soldier, she spent part of her childhood traveling while her father served in the United States Army.
-Her family later settled in the United States where her father began working on Capitol Hill.
-Wu spent much of her childhood in Washington, D.C.

-Education

-After moving to the West Coast, Wu enrolled at the University of California, San Diego.
-She graduated with a BS in Biochemistry, a BA in Humanities, a BA in Drama, and an MFA in Acting and Directing.
-She later earned a certification in video and film editing from The Edit Center and an Associate of Arts (AA) in Science and Humanities from Mira Costa College.